 Core Events Overview

 Tagging allows you to collect valuable data on your entire product but not all tagged features, pages, and events are equal.
-Core Events are the key Features and Track Events that drive value for your product.
-It's important to tag Features and Events throughout your application to get a detailed picture of user behavior and do robust analysis of workflows, but it's easy for critical user behavior to get lost in the noise.
+Core events are the key features, pages, and track events that drive value for your product.
+It's important to tag features, pages, and track events throughout your application to get a detailed picture of user behavior and do robust analysis of workflows, but it's easy for critical user behavior to get lost in the noise.
 A core event is what a user does when they're demonstrating meaningful use of your app.
 It could be an action like "Follow" or "Share", viewing an important page like "Account Statement" or "Report", or completing a key workflow with "Save", "Submit", or "Publish".
 By using that feature they've realized the value of your app and are more likely to come back and continue using it.

 Set Up Core Events

-Designate up to 10 Features or Track Events per app as your Core Events to separate them from the rest of your tags in Insights and analyze them with two new Core Events widgets on the Dashboard.
+Designate up to 10 features, pages, and track events per app as your core events to separate them from the rest of your tags in Insights and analyze them with two core events widgets on the Dashboard.
 Core event setup is accessible from the Features, Pages, and Track Events pages.

 Learn how to set up Core Events